Etsy SEO in 2026: The Complete Tag & Title Optimization Guide

 Categories and Attributes: The Overlooked Ranking Signals

-Tags and titles get all the attention, but Etsy's search engine also reads your category selection and attributes.
-Choosing the wrong category is like filing your business taxes under the wrong industry code.
-Technically you exist, but you're invisible to anyone looking for you.
+Tags and titles get all the attention, but Etsy also reads your category selection and attributes.
+Choosing the wrong category is like filing your taxes under the wrong industry code — you technically exist, but you're invisible to anyone searching for you.

 What Tags Can't Fix